 Even if you're gunning for a specific mode of play, you shouldn't worry because Epic will keep alternating Solos and Duos for the remaining 10 weeks of Online Open.

-Fortnite's latest update has added the Arena, which is an always-on mode that lets you compete at your own convenience.
+Fortnite's has added the Arena, which is an always-on mode that lets you compete at your own convenience.
 "If you can climb to the top, you'll unlock access to the Fortnite World Cup Online Open tournaments", Epic wrote.

 Saturdays are reserved for Online Open Semi-Finals, which will be held in a three-hour window that depends on your location.
 Once the three hours are up, 3,000 of top-ranked Fortnite players will advance to Sunday.